Joshua-Barawa/Car-Dealer/README.md

 * The project was developed using HTML/CSS and JavaSript
 * I used Visual Studio as my development tool
 ## Support and contact details
-* If you get any issue contact mwamlandabarawa@gmail.com
+* If you get any issue contact cardealer@gmail.com
 ### License
 MIT License

 ​
-Copyright (c) 2021 Joshua.M.Barawa
+Copyright (c) 2021